Jdure/github-evaluation/slide-one.md

 ## Learn by doing

-Developpers can improve their knowledge and skills easly with mob programming.
+Developpers can improve their abilities with mob programming.

 ## Shadowing